Jessica Levinson

-Jessica Levinson is an American law professor and political commentator.
-Levinson teaches at Loyola Law School in Los Angeles, where she lectures in the areas of constitutional law, election law and privacy torts.
+Jessica Levinson is a professor of law and a political-legal analyst at Loyola Law School in Los Angeles, where she teaches Constitutional Law, the First Amendment, Election Law, and privacy torts.

+Levinson is also involved with various television shows and programs.
+She is a legal contributor for CBS News, where she provides legal analysis about the Supreme Court and other legal news.
+She is also currently hosted on the weekly segment "Who Decides?" at CBS 24/7, which explains and analyzes contemporary questions related to the Constitution.
+In addition, Levinson serves as a legal analyst for KTLA, where she has a weekly segment on Thursday evenings.
+She also appeared on the NPR family station KCRW for its "Legal Eagle" segment, discussing current American legal issues and topics.
+Levinson is a columnist for MSNow.

 Life and career

 Levinson attended Marlborough School before going to Loyola Marymount University and graduating as the class valedictorian.
-Levinson graduated cum laude from Loyola Law School where she was the Senior Articles Editor of the Loyola of Los Angeles International and Comparative Law Review.
+She then graduated cum laude from Loyola Law School, where she was the Senior Articles Editor of the Loyola of Los Angeles International and Comparative Law Review.
 Levinson served as a law clerk to James V. Selna of the Central District of California following graduation.
-Prior to joining Loyola Law School as a full-time faculty member she practiced with the law firm of Simpson Thacher & Bartlett LLP and served as the Director of Political Reform at the Center for Governmental Studies.
+Prior to joining Loyola Law School as a full-time faculty member, she practiced with the law firm of Simpson Thacher & Bartlett LLP and served as the Director of Political Reform at the Center for Governmental Studies.

 Levinson has also published a number of law review articles.
 These articles discuss issues related to campaign finance law, corporate personhood, ballot access and ballot initiatives.